-In this C1 lesson, students will practice the future tense.
+In this Advanced ESL lesson, students will practice the future tense.
 They will also learn about CRISPR and what it means to edit DNA.
 By the end of this lesson, they will be able to discuss moral dilemmas and share their own opinions on gene editing.

 As a warm-up, the student reads a passage about genetic engineering and answers the questions related to the text.
 Before moving on to the video section, the student shares their knowledge of gene editing with the teacher.

 The student watches the video How CRISPR lets you edit DNA and answers video comprehension questions.
 The student decides what purposes CRISPR has in different areas of our lives (accelerate experiments, increase grain yield, stem cell research, etc.).